 Excel VBA: Random Number Generator with No Duplicates (4 Examples)

-This article illustrates 4 examples of random number generator with no duplicates using VBA in Excel.
+This article illustrates 4 examples of random number generators with no duplicates using VBA in Excel.
 Here we’ll use Excel’s built-in Rnd function to configure our code.
 Let’s dive into the examples to learn the techniques to generate unique random numbers.

 Write Code in Visual Basic Editor

-To generate random numbers with no duplicates, we need to open and write VBA code in the visual basic editor.
-Follow the steps to open the visual basic editor and write some code there.
+To generate random numbers with no duplicates, we need to open and write VBA code in the Visual Basic Editor.
+Follow the steps to open the Visual Basic Editor and write some code there.

-Now put your code inside the visual code editor and press F5 to run it.
+• Now put your code inside the visual code editor and press F5 to run it.

 1. Use of VBA Rnd Function to Generate Random Number with No Duplicates